Keyboard shortcuts

 }

-And with that, we are done with the parts of the simulation logic that are shared between the main binary and the microbenchmark, so you can basically replace the entire contents of exercises/src/grayscott/mod.rs with the above two functions.
+For now, we are done with the parts of the simulation logic that are shared between the main binary and the microbenchmark, so you can basically replace the entire contents of exercises/src/grayscott/mod.rs with the code described above.

 Main simulation binary